Find Cheap Auto Insurance Quotes in Your Area

 - Omnichannel communications: Refers to interacting with customers on any device, in any location.
 Mobile apps are increasingly preferred for business transactions, including in the insurance sector.

 - Telemetry-based insurance policies and claim processing: Allows insurers to analyze data from different devices to price policies, determine appropriate discounts and gather evidence in claim filings.
-Root Car Insurance, for example, offers an app that can track a customer's driving behavior, which Root then factors in to the customer's premium.
-With smart homes and health-based wearables, telemetry services can help consumers save money while supporting underwriting and claim-processing across homeowners, life and health insurance.
+Root car insurance, for example, offers an app that can track a customer's driving behavior, which the company then factors into the customer's premium.
+With smart homes and health-based wearables, telemetry services can help consumers save money while supporting underwriting and claims-processing across homeowners, life and health insurance.

 Robotics, drones and other connected technologies

 Artificial intelligence and IoT are also facilitating the adoption of connected technology, such as robotics, drones and autonomous vehicles.
 These could transform how insurers assess risk, process claims and underwrite policies.

 - Drones: Pilotless robotic devices that can operate in areas that are inaccessible or dangerous to humans.
 Property and casualty insurers, in particular, have started to use drones to inspect damage after a natural disaster or accident.
 Large national insurer Chubb has deployed drones to assess damage after hurricanes and wildfires across different parts of the U.S.

 Blockchain is a type of secure record-keeping.
 To enhance privacy and security, many insurtech companies and firms are seeking to use blockchain technology for:

 - Fraud prevention: To detect malicious or illegal behavior.

 - Smart contracts: To streamline the transfer and storage of information.

-- Tracking sensitive data: To maintain privacy of financial transactions and medical records.
+- Tracking sensitive data: To maintain the privacy of financial transactions and medical records.